mappite/aGotino/README.md

                                      // = microseconds to advance a microstep
                                      // 86164 is earth 360deg rotation time in secs (23h56m04s)

-The above example is for an EQ5/Exos2 with 40T-16T pulleys: tracking precision is 53 microsteps/second or 0.281 arcsec/microstep - which appears to be the same figures of ES/Losmandy G-11 mount.
+The above example is for an EQ5/Exos2 with 40T-16T pulleys using DRV8825 driver and a 400 steps per rev motor: tracking precision is 53 microsteps/second or 0.281 arcsec/microstep - which appears to be the same figures of ES/Losmandy G-11 mount.
 With a good polar alignment, goto accuracy within the default 30° is under 5': if you get worse results check your pulleys are tightned, verify your mount polar alignemnt and level.

 ### Implementation